The Inflation Technique Completely Solves the Causal Compatibility Problem: Unpacking Causal Structures

 So far we have just been referring to correlation scenarios, i.e., those causal structures where all observed variables only depend on a number of independent latent variables.
 However, in a general causal model, the value of a given variable can depend, not only on latent variables, but also on the values of other observed variables.
-In the following, we will show how the causal compatibility problem regarding an arbitrary causal structure may be mapped to a causal compatibility problem (with a non-trivial set of measurable events) in an associated correlation scenario.
-Accordingly, the inflation technique can be applied to general causal structures by means of this preprocessing into correlation scenarios, without loss of generality.
+In the following, we define procedures call \term{exogenization} and \term{unpacking} which cumulatively map the problem of causal compatibility with an arbitrary causal structure to problems of causal compatibility with the structure's implicit constituent correlation scenarios.
+Consequently, these procedures enable application of the inflation technique to general causal structure via preprocessing into correlation scenarios.

+Suppose $\G$ is a DAG with latent variables.
+If $U$ is an endogenous (non-root) latent variable in $\G$, one can \term{exogenize} $U$ by first adding all possible directed edges originating from a parent of $U$ and terminating at a child of $U$, and then deleting from $\G$ all directed edges which terminated at $U$.
+The resulting graph admits precisely the same set of feasible observed distributions as $\G$, per Ref.~\cite[Sec.~3.2]{evans}.
+Hereafter, therefore, we restrict our attention to causal compatibility problems involving causal structures where all latent variables are exogenous.

+In addition, we will always consider distributions as implicitly conditional on the values of any exogenous observable variables.
+Of course, this mapping from raw probability distributions to conditional probability distributions only makes sense if the distribution of exogenous observable variables factorizes, i.e., if all exogenous observable variables are independent from each other.
+As an example, the sorts of distributions we consider for the Bell scenario depicted in Fig.~\ref{fig:Bell} are of the form $P(A,B|X,Y)$, as opposed to $P(A,B,X,Y)$.